hexxone/TeleJelly/README.md

 E.g.: `[Telegram-Login](https://jelly.fin/sso/telegram)` or screenshots below.

 ## Known issues

+- This Login-method is intended for Desktop/Browser usage.
+It has not been tested to be working with official Jellyfin Apps.
+  If you encounter problems, try signing in on a "real" browser instead and use the `Quick Connect` feature when possible.
+  Besides that, there is very little you or I can do.

 - The `Sign in with Telegram` button will sometimes get hidden by Browser Plugins like "I don't like Cookies" or "UBlock Origin".
   Try disabling these on your Jellyfin domain and inform your users.